mahdi-hajian/proxy-pac/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your forked repository.
 5. Create a pull request describing your changes.

-## License

-This project is licensed under a Simple License.
-See the [LICENSE](LICENSE) file for more information.